Organization U.S. Food and Drug Administration (FDA)

 ORISE fellow’s obligation to protect and not to further disclose or use non-public information.

-The qualified candidate should be currently pursuing or have received a doctoral degree in pharmacokinetics-related majors such as pharmaceutical sciences.
+The qualified candidate should have received a doctoral degree in one of the relevant fields, or be currently pursuing the degree and will reach completion by the application deadline.
 Degree must have been received within five years of the appointment start date.